jjaw89/spring_2025_dl_audio_project/README.md

 1) Chop the audio into small chunks and compute a Fourier transform.
 This gives us frequency information at each time step.
 (The number of time steps in our code is usually stored as window_size).
 This process is called the short time Fourier transform (STFT).
 2) Take the absolute value of the complex numbers and project onto the [mel scale](https://en.wikipedia.org/wiki/Mel_scale).
 In our model, we use 128 mel bins.
 3) Convert the values to db (this essentially amounts to taking a logarithm).
 The result is a tensor of size (128, window_size).
+Notice that taking the absolute value of a complex number destroys the phase information.
+Thus, this process is not invertible.
+However, the [Griffin-Lim](https://librosa.org/doc/main/generated/librosa.griffinlim.html) algorithm approximates the phase information which allows us to convert spectrograms into audio.
+One could train a vocoder to approximate phase information to achieve a better conversion.

 ## Training
 TODO: Add graphs of training and description of lambdas